 ULD Print Request Formatting

 A more traditional print request format from early Unibar / ELS / EPP builds, but still supported in EPP 10 with File Drop, Web Service, and façade/executable call printing methods.
-This is a simple request format that allows building a label batch print job for a single label template and single printer destination.
-ULD requests cannot allow using different label templates in a single request, but each line beyond the first is treated as a unique label print within the batch.
+This is a simple request format that allows building a label batch print job for a single printer destination.
+ULD requests can allow using different label templates in a single request, with each line following a line with parameter commands a unique label print within the batch.
+Only one printer can be defined withing the whole batch.

 ULD Print Request Components